sankred9527/rustmeme/README.md

 - Instead of using JSON, employ a binary data format similar to Protobuf.
 JSON serialization/deserialization is extremely resource-intensive.
 As is well known, Solana does not use JSON and instead uses binary-formatted data.
 - We can use io_uring to optimize network I/O performance, but I don't think this is a top priority.
+- Reduce the use of unwrap() and improve error handling.

 ## Architecture